-Several excavation/earth dams are found in the basin which collect seasonal surface water, and are primarily used for livestock water supply.
-Although the dams are expensive to build, the water is free for people and livestock to use.
-The major disadvantages of earth dams are that it can only recharge water in one place and it is not good low and unreliable with high for storing water because they loose most of evaporation rates.
-Rainfall the water through evaporation.
-The water in ranges from 700 mm to less earth dams is usually dirty and is not safe for people to drink, unless it is filtered and boiled.
+Most of the water supplied in the basin comes from groundwater sources, except for the people (especially the Himba community) who live along the rivers.
+They collect water directly from the river or close-by through hand-dug wells and boreholes.
+Small dams constructed in the ephemeral watercourses supply water for stock drinking and game.
+Several excavation/earth dams are found in the basin and collect seasonal surface water, which is primarily used for livestock water supply.
+Although a dam is expensive to build, the water is free for people and livestock to use.
+The major disadvantages of earth dams are that it can only recharge water in one place and it is not good for storing water because they loose most of the water through evaporation.